Feds Detail Frantic Texts From Ringleader of Doomed Migrant Truck

 This caused Martinez to become seemingly frantic, pestering his partner with a volley of texts that went unanswered.

-The complaint says he texted the initials for “where you at bro?” at 1:40 p.m.
+The complaint says he texted a shorthand version of “where you at bro?” at 1:40 p.m.

 Martinez allegedly texted three more times at 3:18 p.m., sending: “Call me bro,” ”Yes,” ”Call me bro.”